From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 Example: Application Logs

-Pipeline (log grok parsing) [Guance Official Documentation]
+Pipeline (log grok splitting) [Guance Official Documentation]

 $ cd /usr/local/datakit/conf.d/log/